OpenLithic/style-guide/README.md

   * Rules for consistent C++ style and formatting.

 ### What this document is *NOT*:
+  * A fully comprehensive guide to using the C++ language well.
+The [CppCoreGuidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) already do this better than I ever could.
+This is meant to be a condensed supplement with a more focused scope, not a replacement for more comprehensive usage guidelines.
   * A criticism of those who choose to do things differently.
     * These are my opinions, and I understand that not everyone shares them.
 I also know that sometimes tensions can run high when people feel like their programming style which is tightly tied with their identity is under fire.
 All I will say is that I would appreciate if you are considering opening an issue or a pull request to tell me that I'm wrong about something, that it be limited to a correction of objective facts and not of opinions.
   * A tutorial on how to program in C++; you are assumed to have at least a fundamental working knowledge of the language.